-According to aging experts, this is exactly the kind of effect stress and anger have on the human body.
+According to aging experts, this is exactly the kind of effects that stress and anger have on the human body.

 “Well just look at him and you can see that he’s not doing well,” said anti-aging specialist and occasional CNN commentator Dr. Saka Ramanathanana.
 “Obviously this Russian situation and the fact that he hasn’t signed one bill from Congress is weighing on him greatly.
 At this pace, he will not be able to stay in office much longer unless he takes some aggressive self-care actions.”